phax/phoss-directory/README.md

   * Added support for configuring more than two truststores in pd.properties (for the server only)
   * Added support for usage in the TOOP4EU project
   * User interface texts can be changed from "PEPPOL Directory" to something else
-  * The PD client configuration now includes connection and request timeout
+  * The PD client configuration now includes connection and request timeout, as well as proxy credentials
 * v0.5.1 - 2017-07-21
   * Extended `PDClient` to explicitly support a configurable truststore.
 A default truststore for the current setup is included.
   * PD client https hostname verification can now be